pgailinas/videoqa-representation-comparison/docs/03_Train_Video_Autoencoder.md

 - Absolute reconstruction error
 - Compression summary

 Each convolutional stage displays the feature map with the highest activation variance, providing a representative visualization of the learned features at that stage.
+Because feature-map channels are learned independently within each layer, the representative channel may differ between successive stages.
 Together, these visualizations illustrate how the encoder compresses visual information into a compact latent representation and how the decoder reconstructs the original frame.

 The inspection concludes by summarizing the compression ratio and reconstruction quality while emphasizing that successful reconstruction alone does not demonstrate semantic organization of the latent space.
+Establishing semantic organization requires additional evaluation using downstream tasks such as representation-based VideoQA.

 ### Experiment Configuration